bordoley/reactive-js/packages/core/docs/modules/_observable_.md

 ▸ **subscribe**<**T**>(`scheduler`: [SchedulerLike](../interfaces/_scheduler_.schedulerlike.md)): *[Function](_functions_.md#function)‹[ObservableLike](../interfaces/_observable_.observablelike.md)‹T›, [DisposableLike](../interfaces/_disposable_.disposablelike.md)›*

-Safely subscribes to an `ObservableLike` with a `SubscriberLike` instance using the provided scheduler.
+Safely subscribes to an `ObservableLike` with a `ObserverLike` instance using the provided scheduler.
 The returned `DisposableLike` may used to cancel the subscription.